 Campinas has been consistently advancing in its environmental policies, enhancing the development of management processes and transversal actions to strengthen and consolidate Campinas as a sustainable city.

-To this end, in a strategic and participatory fashion, Campinas has developed numerous environmental plans and studies, including ones on basic sanitation, green areas, water resources, environmental education, and the greenhouse gas inventory.
-Together, their results pointed Campinas in the direction of establishing programs for forest management, biodiversity enhancement, green infrastructure implementation (such as linear parks and wildlife passages), sustainable rural sanitation, the creation of environmental education centers and young educators collectives, monetary incentives for rural producers, agroforestry implantation, tree planting and water production.
+To this end, in a strategic and participatory fashion, Campinas has developed numerous environmental plans, including policies for basic sanitation, green areas, water resources, environmental education, and the greenhouse gas inventory.
+Together, their results pointed Campinas in the direction of establishing programs for forest management, biodiversity enhancement, green infrastructure implementation (such as linear parks and wildlife passages), sustainable rural sanitation, the creation of environmental education centers and young educators collectives, monetary incentives for rural producers, agroforestry implementation, tree planting, and protection of water sources.

-Campinas has 190 km of planned cycle paths, 14 electric buses in the municipal fleet, 30 hectares of new parks for the population and 1 million planted trees.
-In addition, Campinas was the first municipality to receive the UN certification for resilient cities, and has also moved from the 220th to the 7th position in only 6 years in the state ranking of sustainable cities to the 7th in just 6 years.
+Campinas has 190 km of planned cycle paths, 14 electric buses in the municipal fleet, 30 hectares of new parks for the population, and 1 million planted trees.
+In addition, Campinas was the first municipality to receive the UN certification for resilient cities and has gone from being the 220th in the state ranking of sustainable cities to the 7th in just 6 years.

-With the commitment of the government, the partnership of the private sector and through the transparency of information that allows for monitoring and the participation of the population in the implementation of these actions, Campinas’ work has stood out in the international community.
+With the government’s commitment, partnerships with the private sector, and transparency of information that allows for monitoring the population’s participation in the implementation of these actions, Campinas’ work has stood out in the international community.

 “Sustainability is a matter of conscience and goes beyond public policies: it concerns all of us citizens.
 To preserve nature, the forests and the species is to sow, in the present, a decent future for new generations.”

-Campinas’ Green Areas and Conservation Units System (SAV-UC) aims to ensure public green areas for leisure, sports and recreation for the population in order to improve the quality of life from an environmental perspective.
-It also looks to promote the connection of green area fragments with higher conservation priority to ensure biodiversity and maintain the flow of ecological processes.
-In achieving these objectives, Campinas has also improved the environment in various aspects, such as protecting water resources, connecting green area fragments to maintain their fauna and flora population, preserving regional genetic heritage, requalifying the urban landscape to improve the environment, and adding bicycle paths to create greater fluidity and urban mobility.
-Finally, the city looks to create ownership of these green areas by their residents to create more frequent and more careful use of these spaces as well as to ensure better efficiency in the management and planning of the different categories of green areas of the municipality.
-The consolidation of the SAV-UC has been done through the establishment of linear parks, ecological corridors and the consolidation of municipal conservation units.
+Campinas’ Green Areas and Conservation Units System (SAV-UC) aims to ensure public green areas for recreation for the population in order to improve the quality of life from an environmental perspective.
+It also aims to connect the city’s green areas to ensure biodiversity.
+Through these actions, Campinas has also protected water resources, protected the city’s fauna and flora, preserved regional genetic heritage, and created bicycle paths to improve urban mobility.
+Finally, the city looks for ways to make residents the owners of these spaces, incentivizing them to use and protect them more.
+The consolidation of the SAV-UC has been done through the establishment of linear parks, ecological corridors, and the consolidation of municipal conservation units.

 Campinas Metropolitan Region (RMC)’s connectivity area was designed to promote more sustainable regional development, helping to foster nature conservation, maintain ecological processes and social and economic prosperity, as well as increase resilience in the face of climate change.